-Conducting business in the U.S. Virgin Islands poses unique challenges not often encountered in the states, but also unique opportunities.
-This 20-part series offers tips for doing business in the U.S. Virgin Islands, covering a broad array of topics affecting employers.
-Part 10 of this series addresses the laws relevant to tracking hours worked and compensating hourly employees for regular and overtime hours.
+Conducting business in the Virgin Islands poses unique challenges not often encountered in the states, but also unique opportunities.
+This 20-part series will offer tips for doing business in the U.S. Virgin Islands, covering a broad array of topics affecting employers.
+Part six of this series addresses workplace rules, orders, and instructions.

 Tip 6: Consider the Implications of the Supreme Court of the United States’ Bostock decision for Virgin Islands Employers

 In Bostock v.
 Clayton County, Georgia, the Supreme Court of the United States, on June 15, 2020, ruled that Title VII of the Civil Rights Act of 1964 prohibits sex discrimination including discrimination against gay and transgender individuals.
 As the Supreme Court explained, “An individual’s homosexuality or transgender status is not relevant to employment decisions.
 That’s because it is impossible to discriminate against a person for being homosexual or transgender without discriminating against that individual based on sex.”
 Title VII covers all private employers, state and local governments, and educational institutions that employ 15 or more individuals.
 In addition, Title VII also covers private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.
 As a result, the Bostock decision has important implications for employers that employ 15 or more employees and do business in the Virgin Islands.